 The ownership and operation of casino gaming facilities in Nevada are subject to the Nevada Gaming Control Act and the regulations promulgated thereunder (collectively, the Nevada Act) and various local regulations.
 Gaming operations are subject to the licensing and regulatory control of the Nevada Gaming Commission (the Nevada Commission), the Nevada State Gaming Control Board (the Nevada Board) and various county and city licensing agencies (the local authorities).
-The Nevada Commission, the Nevada Board and the local authorities are collectively referred to as the "Nevada Gaming Authorities".
+The Nevada Commission, the Nevada Gaming Authorities are collectively referred to as the "Nevada Gaming Authorities".